The Best GUIDE Flies For Brook Trout

 This was caught by one of my clients, on an attractor pattern that I use.
 This one pattern catches over 80% of the brook trout my clients catch.

 I’ve been guiding for brook trout for over 20 years, and there are some flies that just catch a lot more brook trout than others do.
-There are some flies for brook trout that just consistently catch fish, and I’m about to reveal my favorites, some you will even be very surprised by.

 And believe me, I live in Ontario, Canada, minutes away from many brook trout streams, and I think I have run thousands of fly patterns past brook trout in all types of conditions.

-These 10 flies are my go-to flies, or should I say “must-have Brook Trout flies”.
+These 10 flies are my go-to flies, or should I say “Must-have brook trout flies”.

 Best Dry Flies For Brook Trout